geo-ant/varpro/README.md

 But this crate offers an additional way to eek out the last bits of performance.

 The `SeparableNonlinearModel` trait can be manually implemented to describe a model function.
-This often allows us to shave of the last hundreds of microseconds from the computation, e.g. by caching intermediate calculations.
+This often allows us to shave off the last hundreds of microseconds from the computation, e.g. by caching intermediate calculations.
 The crate documentation contains detailed examples.